Gamahiro/funAndGames2/README.md

 ## Customer Orders:
 Customers will appear in the gameWindow element placing an order which the player has to cook.
-The challenge will be that the player won't be able to see the recipe on the cooking screen.
+The challenge for the player will be that they won't be able to see the recipe on the cooking screen.

+## Landing page/main page
+If no saveData is found, create landing page
+Add a main page to display playerdata/statistics